 Finally, the third discourse girls must contend with relates their sexuality: “desired but desireless” (Piran, 2017).
 In addition to navigating messages about appearance, girls must also contend with the gendered and racialized “rules” of sexuality and sexual expression as they begin to engage in romantic relationships, which can have important implications for their ability to feel connected to their bodies.
 Girls are confronted with the cultural discourse which sees girls as desirable objects, but devoid of sexual desire (Piran, 2017).
 The stigmatization of female sexual desire is rooted in a sexual double standard, where the expression of sexuality is more normative and permissible for men than women (Bay-Cheng, 2015; Tolman & Chmielewski, 2018).
 For example, girls are more likely to receive abstinence messages compared to boys, illustrating how gendered norms are emphasized in adolescence (Levin et al., 2012).
 Furthermore, sex-positive messages or those that emphasize the acceptance of casual sex are more commonly received from peers than from parents (Epstein & Ward, 2008; Levin et al., 2012), demonstrating the competing messages adolescents receive about sex.

 Piran (2017) also characterizes early adolescence (ages 13-14) as the developmental stage when girls are initially confronted with the double bind of the slut/prude dichotomy, whereby girls who engage in sexual activity may be judged as promiscuous, and conversely, girls who do not engage in the dating or sexual scene may be labelled as prudes.
-The intensity of “Desired but desire-less" discourse is magnified in later adolescence (ages 15-17), when girls may become (more) sexually active, and therefore, more susceptible to judgment or violation of their sexuality (Piran, 2017).
+The intensity of “desired but desire-less" discourse is magnified in later adolescence (ages 15-17), when girls may become (more) sexually active, and therefore, more susceptible to judgment or violation of their sexuality (Piran, 2017).
 Finally, messages related to girls’ developing bodies exist within racialized contexts.
 Leath and colleagues’ (2020) found that Black girls receive messages about modesty and sexual restraint in terms of projecting respectability, in addition to both positive and negative appearance messages, including about skin tone.
 The young women’s accounts in this study illustrate how messaging can be both positive and shaming, and how racialized expectations of beauty and sexual norms impact Black women’s well-being (Leath et al., 2020).
 We build on this important work by further exploring body image messages in puberty and what communication about sexual values says about the body (e.g., do strict abstinence messages convey shameful narratives about the body?), and comparing these messages by parents and peers.

 Purpose of Study